AbhignaAmarraju/Placement-Data-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/59678549/132976459-aa538ae4-327b-4d99-978c-a357b709587d.png)
 ![image](https://user-images.githubusercontent.com/59678549/132976514-c6db0e7b-d0f8-4e10-9b4b-63b2575e0737.png)

 A predictive ML model, which can help in predicting the placement chance a student is still being developed by feeding all the visualized data to the model.
+The Machine Learning model is proposed with algorithms to predict the same.
+But the problem is to find a suitable classification algorithm that could do the job with maximum accuracy for our data set.
+Different algorithms have different accuracies depending on the type of problem it has to solve and the data set it has to work with.
+We are still working on developing the model.